-Visitors come into stores wanting to browse items, sometimes without any intention of buying.
+Visitors come into a retail store wanting to browse items, sometimes without any intention of buying.
 Yet, think how many times you’ve gone into a convenience store for milk and ended up not seeing much change out of £20.
 What are these dark arts at play?
 In this article, we attempt to demystify the tactics employed by merchandisers, so that you can implement them within your shop or supermarket too.

 Optimise your store layout